weaveworks-guides/weave-net-legacy/weave-scope/README.md

 * Application or System
 * Running, Stopped or Both
 * Uncontained, Contained or Both
-* Network
+* Networks

 In addition to these high-level filters, your application can also show relative CPU and Memory consumption and when in the Processes view can show which processes have Open Files.
-When any of those filters are set, mousing over a node displays these metrics.
+When any of those filters are set, mousing over a node displays the set metric.

 **Filter Containers by Application and Show Memory:**![Weave Scope Container](../images/weave-scope/weave-scope-group-containers.png)